 Even worse, 90% of the samples tested positive for bacteria such as E.coli (Escherichia coli) and other dangerous fungi.

-After the results of several other laboratories have been published (which found significantly lower levels of mold), there was a huge public debate on whether cannabis testing labs are subjective and whether they’re selling positive ratings for compensations.
+After the results of Globe and Mail’s cannabis testing have been published (which found significantly lower levels of mold), there was a huge public debate on whether cannabis testing labs are subjective and whether they’re selling positive ratings for compensations.

 Since mold is mostly transparent and miniscule in size, it is usually undetectable by the naked eye.
 A person will be able to see some types of mold, but definitely not all of them.